stacksjs/stacks/README.md

 </template>
 ```

-When using this framework, feel free to adjust it to your needs.
-It is "simply" a set of rules to help you quickly & efficiently bootstrap & design component libraries, using industry best-practices.
+You may view this framework as a "great set of frames" to assist in efficiently bootstrapping, designing, and managing component libraries—using industry best-practices, to reach one of the broadest user bases.

 ## 🧪 Testing